-7| SUSTAINABLE DEVELOPMENT ASSESSMENT

-7.1 Does the CPA positively contribute towards minimum three Sustainable ⊠ Yes Development Goals (SDGs) - SDG13 (mandatory) + two other SDGs? □ No 7.2 Have you identified the monitoring parameters linked with selected SDGs and ⊠ Yes corresponding SDG targets? □ No For example - the monitoring parameter Amount of GHGs emissions avoided or sequestered is linked with SDG 13.
-Climate action, SDG target 13.2 Integrate climate change measures into national policies, strategies and planning.

-Fill section B.6.
-Sustainable Development Goals (SDG) outcomes and B.7 Monitoring plan, below for SDGs monitoring parameters not covered in registered CPA-DD with other standards.

-Fill Table 1 - Estimated Sustainable Development Contributions below.
+- The PoA/CPAs seeking combined transition and renewal of crediting period with GS4 required to demonstrate OFN at the time of transition but must demonstrate OFN at Crediting Period renewal after transitioning to GS4GG.
+7 SUSTAINABLE DEVELOPMENT ASSESSMENT 7.1 Does the CPA positively contribute towards minimum three Sustainable Development Goals (SDGs) - SDG13 (mandatory) + two other SDGs? le ⊠ Yes □ No 7.2 Have you identified the monitoring parameters linked with selected SDGs corresponding SDG targets?
+For example - the monitoring parameter Amount of GHGs emissions avoor sequestered is linked with SDG 13.
+Climate action, SDG target 13.2 Integrate climate change measures into national policies, strategies and planning. □ No Fill section B.6.
+Sustainable Development Goals (SDG) outcomes and B. 7 Monitoring plan, below for SDGs monitoring parameters not covered in CPA-DD with other standards.
+Fill Table 1 - Estimated Sustainable Development Contributions below. in rable 1 Estimated Sustamable Development Contributions below.
+Requirement: The transitioning CPA shall demonstrate a clear, direct contribution to sustainable development, defined as making demonstrable, positive impacts on at least three Sustainable Development Goals (SDGs), one of which must be SDG 13 (Ref: Section 4.(c) of Principles and Requirements) Refer to Annex B, GHG Product Requirements for further guidelines for transition projects.
+Guidelines: Selected SDG impacts must not result from a one-off from design/construction/distributi decommissioning of the project. on/ start-up or You may refer to /use the SDG impact Tool (under consultation currently) to identify the relevant monitoring indicator, SDGs and corresponding SDG targets and design monitoring plan f indicators.
+8 START DATE AND DURATION OF THE CREDITING PERIO OD 8.1 Has the crediting period of the transitioning CPA registered with other carbon standard/certification scheme changed and/or extended? □ Yes ⊠ No 8.2 Is the total duration of the crediting period of CPA (i.e. including period that had been issued under the host standard) less than/equal to the maximum crediting period allowed under relevant GS4GG activity requirements? ☐ Yes ☑ No Constitution of the Consti Complete the section C.2.2 Total length of crediting period below.
+Requirement: The crediting period of the transitioning CPA registered with other standards or of schemes cannot be changed/extended.
+Maximum crediting period allowed under GS4GG are as certification

-Requirement:

-The transitioning CPA shall demonstrate a clear, direct contribution to sustainable development, defined as making demonstrable, positive impacts on at least three Sustainable Development Goals (SDGs), one of which must be SDG 13 (Ref: Section 4.(c) of Principles and Requirements)

-Refer to Annex B, GHG Product Requirements for further guidelines for transition projects.

-Guidelines:

-Selected SDG impacts must not result from a one-off from design/construction/distribution/ start-up or decommissioning of the project.

-You may refer to /use the SDG impact Tool (under consultation currently) to identify the relevant monitoring indicator, SDGs and corresponding SDG targets and design monitoring plan for identified indicators.

-8 START DATE AND DURATION OF THE CREDITING PERIOD

-8.1 Has the crediting period of the transitioning CPA registered with other carbon standard/certification scheme changed and/or extended? □ Yes ⊠ No 8.2 Is the total duration of the crediting period of CPA (i.e. including period that had been issued under the host standard) less than/equal to the maximum crediting period allowed under relevant GS4GG activity requirements? □ Yes ⊠ No • •

-Complete the section C.2.2 Total length of crediting period below.

-Requirement:

-- The crediting period of the transitioning CPA registered with other standards or certification schemes cannot be changed/extended. - Maximum crediting period allowed under GS4GG are as CSA - 15 Yrs, RE - 15 Yrs, if not defined in activity requirement or applicable methodology - 10 Yrs. - The start date of the GS crediting period shall be same as the start date of the CDM crediting period.
+- CSA 15 Yrs, RE 15 Yrs, if not defined in activity requirement or applicable methodology 10 Yrs. - The start date of the GS crediting period shall be same as the start date of the CDM crediting period.
 (Annex B, GHG Product Requirements) - For a transitioning CPA the total duration of the crediting period, including the period that has been claimed under the host standard, shall not exceed the maximum crediting period allowed under relevant GS4GG activity requirements.